 Why do you need a website design documentation?

 Website documentation is a must as it provides easily accessible information on a product and gives answers to important questions pertaining to:

 - aspects of functionality

 The benefits of website design documentation include:

-The well-created document helps you track the project progress at all stages.
-It will let you prevent or notice any coming pitfalls.
+Well-created website design documents help you track the project progress at all stages and will let you prevent or notice any coming pitfalls.

 If something goes wrong and you would like to change the team, you can do it with minimal waste of time.
 With the available documentation, the new team can easily understand the current status of the project and dive into work without delay.

 The performance metrics and quality/functionality requirements will help you easily evaluate the quality and completeness of the job done.

 What do you need to create an effective website design documentation?

 Every website is a result of some idea and time/resources investment in this idea.
 So, the process of website creation highly depends on these factors.
 To get the best results, you will need some specific type of website design documentation that fits the process.